All Episodes

 So Romney's extreme.

-Yeah, we can say that.
+And we can say that.

-Obama can say whatever he wants, because we know Obama.
+Obama can say whatever he wants because we know Obama.

-He's ex Romney's extreme, he killed a guy's wife, but the same rules that we apply to ourselves, we are not going to require that the Democrats play by.
+But the same rules that we apply to ourselves, we are not going to require that the Democrats play by.

 Obama's a nice guy, just incompetent.

-Obama's out there, yeah.
+Obama's out there.

-Romney killed a guy's wife, he's extreme.
+Yeah, Romney killed a guy's wife.

 All right, let's go to the phones.

-We're gonna start in Akron, Ohio.
+We're going to start in Akron, Ohio.

 Lisa, I'm glad you waited.